 #3 Experienced Programmers

-70.6K, it's a number of IT students in the academic year 2013/2014 according to GUS (Central Statistical Office in Poland).
-Polish tech universities graduate over 15.000 new specialists annually.
-These statistics prove that Poland can be called next software development hub that is in the top of cutting-edge technologies.
+Almost 70K, it's a number of IT students in the academic year 2017/2018 according to GUS (Central Statistical Office in Poland).
+Polish tech universities graduate over 13.000 new specialists annually.
+These statistics prove that Poland can be called the next software development hub that is in the top of cutting-edge technologies.

 What’s more, Warsaw University of Technology features in the QS University Rankings, and it's ranked 18th among universities in Emerging Europe and Central Asia.
 It claims a place among the leading technological institutes in Europe and is one of the region’s largest providers of technical education.